William Odell (cricketer): War service and death

 At the time of his death, Odell was serving as a temporary second lieutenant with the ninth battalion of the Nottinghamshire and Derbyshire Regiment.
-Less than three weeks before his death he was cited in the London Gazette as having been awarded the Military Cross.
-The citation read: "For conspicuous gallantry and devotion to duty in taking out a patrol at a critical moment and gaining very valuable information, which resulted in bodies of the enemy who were massing for attack being dispersed by our artillery fire.
-Throughout all operations he has consistently displayed the utmost courage and coolness."
+Less than three weeks before his death he was cited in The London Gazette as having been awarded the Military Cross.
+The citation read:

 His address in his probate record was in South Yardley, Birmingham and he left a widow, Edith.